ShayFash/DeadRover/README.md

   - [Microsoft's C# coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)
   - Basically what Visual Studio defaults to if you're using that (since it comes with Unity)
     - Note things like curly braces starting on newlines, otherwise pretty similar to other standards you may be use to
+- Pull Requests
+  - Generally in the form of the `Issue` being solved, and what was done to solve it
+  - Typically use headers `### Issue` and `### Solution` in PRs with the appropriate section underneath the header
+    - As redundant as `Issue: The pause menu had a typo, Solution: fix the typo`
+    - Or something like `Issue: When selecting a unit there's a race condition causing the wrong unit to be selected, Solution: Remove the concurrency for selecting a unit because it's not needed`